Modification Manual

 Synthesis

-This should always be your first stop after adding/patching all of your mods.
-The image below is what CSVP uses.
+RUN SYNTHESIS FIRST.
+These are your final steps, so if you are adding 10 mods you will do all of this AFTER ALL TEN ARE INSTALLED not after each mod, as it essentially patches plugins to make mods ‘talk’ to each other correctly.
+The image below is what CSVP uses and they will be there when you open the program.
 If you get a “too many masters” error, you can split the patches up into multiple groups.
 Each Skyrim plugin can only have 254 plugins as its master.
 Synthesis has a lot of good patches and most have descriptions but these are typically on an as-needed basis when it comes to adding them.
+Please note that you are able to run individual patches, instead of the entire group, if you just need something specific!

 VRAMr